Doubleaai/Project-1--Healthcare/README.md

 ## Data Cleaning

 The original dataset required extensive cleaning before analysis.
 I used Python scripts in the terminal to preprocess the data, handling missing values, categorical encoding, and verifying data consistency.
 This process was challenging due to package dependencies and environment setup, requiring multiple installations and troubleshooting.
 Thankfully, AI tools like ChatGPT and GitHub Copilot were invaluable in guiding me through coding and debugging.
-The final cleaned data was saved as cleaned_insurance_data.csv, ensuring a reproducible and organised workflow.
+The final cleaned data was saved as cleaned_insurance.csv, ensuring a reproducible and organised workflow.

 ## Visualisations Conducted